327979420/Xianpei-intern-repo/User-Manual-Xianpei.md

-# Cyber Security

-1. **Need from Teammates:**
-   If I am working in an unfamiliar area (such as front-end development or manual testing, which are new to me), I prefer receiving detailed instructions from my teammates.
-This approach minimizes failure risks and allows me to complete the work efficiently and with high quality, without repeatedly asking for confirmation.
-In general, I appreciate direct communication from my teammates, as it is the most efficient way to collaborate and ensure alignment.

-2. **Communication Preference:**
-   I am open to any communication method as long as it is reasonable and effective, based on the importance and urgency of the situation.
-For critical tasks or must-do events, I prefer having proper documentation to track updates, responsibilities, and progress, ensuring accountability and clarity for all involved.

-3. **Ways to Stay Focused:**
-   When I feel slightly fatigued, listening to music helps me stay productive.
-Additionally, I am a to-do list person—I like to plan my days, schedule tasks, and stick to my plan until completion.
-I thrive in an interactive workplace where collaboration is valued because I believe communication is essential to productivity and teamwork.

-4. **Feedback:**
+# User Manual for Xianpei

+## My Role
+- I am working as a **Manual QA Intern**.
+- My working hours are **10:00 AM – 6:00 PM AEST**.

+---

+## How I Work Best
+- I do my best work when **I have clear expectations and examples (such as previous work samples).
+Having a to-do list and a well-structured schedule also helps me stay on track.**
+- I struggle when **there is a lack of clear direction or instructions in areas unfamiliar to me (such as front-end development or manual testing, which are new to me).**

+---

+## Communication Style
+- I prefer messages to be **direct, with enough detail when necessary.
+If a task requires context, I appreciate well-structured written communication.**
+- The best way to reach me is **via Discord messages**.
+- If you need something urgent, **feel free to talk to me directly.
+If it’s extremely urgent, a quick call is best.**

+---

+## Collaboration & Teamwork
+- I work best in a team when **there is open, respectful communication and a collaborative approach to problem-solving.
+I appreciate a balance between independence and teamwork.**
+- My biggest pet peeves in teamwork are **unclear instructions and a lack of accountability**.
+- If I seem quiet in a meeting, it usually means **I am processing the discussion or ensuring I fully understand the topic before contributing**.

+---

+## Focus & Productivity
+- I stay focused by **creating structured to-do lists, setting clear goals, and listening to chill music**.
+- Things that distract me include **excessive notifications, last-minute changes, and unclear priorities**.
+- The best way to support my productivity is **to provide clear expectations and structured feedback**.

+---

+## Feedback & Growth
-   I have no specific preference for how feedback is delivered.
-I value personal growth and team development, and as long as feedback is constructive, reasonable, and beneficial for both the individual and the company, I am happy to receiving and implementing it.
+- I like feedback to be **constructive, direct, and specific, with examples when necessary.
+I appreciate both public and private feedback, as long as feedback is constructive, reasonable, and beneficial for both the individual and the company, I am open to receiving and implementing it**.

-5. **Work Style:**
+- When I make a mistake, the best way to let me know is **to address it directly, explain the issue clearly, and suggest how I can improve.
+A solution-oriented approach works best for me**.
+- I appreciate it when teammates **are open to collaboration, share knowledge, and provide constructive feedback in a positive and professional manner**.

+---

+## Fun Facts & Quirks
+- One thing people often misunderstand about me is **that I may seem talkative at times, but when I’m focused, I prefer to work quietly**.
+- A fun fact about me is **that I consistently practice meditation to reduce stress and avoid emotional influence when trading equities**.
-   I am a research-oriented person who enjoys deepening my understanding through self-study.
-However, I also highly value feedback and recommendations from others, as I have learned a lot from my previous mentors and supervisors.
-I consider myself both a good student and a good teacher—I am always willing to assist my teammates when needed.
-My teammates turned to me for support when they needed an extra hand, such as when a coworker is on vacation or unavailable.
+- My work superpower is **always being willing to lend a helping hand to my teammates, and I always highly value feedback and recommendations from others, as I have learned a lot from my previous mentors and supervisors.**.

+---